 |Camera and Photo Supplies||At The Darkroom on the right side of Hollywood Boulevard as you enter the park, just past Oscar’s Super Service|

 |Guest Relations and Information||Before you enter the turnstiles: There's a window before the alternate security checkpoint at the far left of the main entrance.
 After you're in the park: As you face the hat, the far left of the entrance.|

 |Live Entertainment and Parade Information||Pick up a park map and Times Guide at the merchandise kiosk after you enter the park, at Guest Relations, or at retail and dining locations throughout the park|

 |Lost and Found||At Guest Relations.
 After park close, all items are taken to the resort's main Lost and Found at the Transportation and Ticket Center|

 |Lost Persons||Can be reported at Guest Relations, the Baby Care Center, or to any Cast Member|

 |Storage Lockers||Can be rented for day-use to the right after entering turnstiles, on the left of Oscar's Super Service|

 |Wheelchair, ECV, and Stroller Rentals||To the right of the entrance at Oscar's Super Service|

 How Much Time To Allocate

-It's impossible to sell all of Epcot or the Magic Kingdom in one day.
-However, Disney Studios, is more manageable.
-There's much less ground to cover by foot.
-Trams carry guests through much of the backlot and working areas, and attractions in the open-access parts are concentrated in an area about the size of Main Street, Tomorrowland, and Frontierland combined.
-Someday, no doubt, as Disney Studios develops and grows, you'll need more than a day to see everything.
-For now, the Studios is a nice one-day outing.
+Whereas it's impossible to see all of Epcot or the Magic Kingdom in one day, DHS is doable: There's much less ground to cover by foot, trams carry guests through much of the backlot and working areas, and attractions in the open-access parts are concentrated in an area about the size of Main Street, Tomorrowland, and Frontierland combined.